 12 January 2010

-Although your membership has lapsed, Dental Protection is a mutual organisation which means that it has the discretion to offer you assistance if it considers there to be extenuating circumstances which contributed to this situation.
+It appears that you have been working without appropriate cover for several years, which the GDC would consider a very serious offence.
+Although your membership has lapsed, we are a mutual organisation which means it has the discretion to offer you assistance if it considers there to be extenuating circumstances which contributed to this situation.
 However, this would need approval from the Board of Directors.

-The Interim Orders Committee has the power to decide that a registration should be suspended - which means that the registrant concerned is unable to work as a hygienist (or a dental nurse for that matter).
+The Interim Orders Committee has the power to decide that a registration should be suspended, which means that the registrant concerned is unable to work as a hygienist (or a dental nurse for that matter).
 Alternatively, the Committee may choose to impose conditions on your registration.

 Whether you choose a mutual organisation or an insurance company, it is essential to ensure that your indemnity subscriptions are paid on time in order to prevent such an occurrence arising.